 Giving back to society and helping others in our own communities or around the world is a noble pursuit that’s often high on the to-do lists of people entering retirement.
-According to one study, more than half of older Australians say they intend to spend their post-employment years engaged in volunteer workview disclaimer1.
+According to one study, more than half of older Australians volunteer in their local communityview disclaimer1.

 Volunteering can be incredibly rewarding and is actively encouraged for people entering retirement.
 The emotional and social benefits guard against some of the challenges people can face leaving the workforce and adjusting to the new, ‘third phase’ of their lives.